 Alternative diagnostic methods

 Beware of alternative diagnostic methods such as hair analysis, stool-based tests, iridology or Vega testing.
-These tests are unreliable, may delay diagnosis and lead to unnecessary and ineffective treatments.
+These tests are unreliable, may delay diagnosis or give you an incorrect diagnosis and lead to unnecessary and ineffective treatments.